Rats, they can get into most places. As if it isn’t bad enough that they can get into your home, but they also can set up a nest in your car.

 Cats are an awesome rat and mouse deterrent!
 Not only will their scent warn rodents away from your property, but those who are still brave enough to enter will also be chased away by your cat.

-When you have a cat, it is a good idea to let them out during the night because this is when your car is likely to be infiltrated by a rat.
+When you have a cat, it is an excellent idea to let them out during the night because this is when your car is likely to be infiltrated by a rat.
 Setting up a comfortable place for the cat to settle near the car will keep rodents away.

 Remove food from your car.